Committee for Research Integrity and Good Scientific Practice

 Expert opinions are obtained within the university for applications and funding measures.
 Consultation and decision-making are also organized within the university.
 These procedures must be conducted in a fair and transparent manner for both the experts and those being evaluated.
 Biases, which can never be excluded within a university, should be reduced to a minimum.
 The guidelines for avoiding conflicts of interest should contribute to this (only available in German).

-Please contact the confidential counsellors directly.
+Please contact the ombudsperson directly.